cedric-scheerlinck/dvs_image_reconstruction/README.md

 ### Publication

-If you use this work in an academic context, please cite the following work
+If you use this work in an academic context, please cite the following work:

 * C. Scheerlinck, N. Barnes, R. Mahony: Continuous-time Intensity Estimation Using Event Cameras.
 Asian Conference on Computer Vision (ACCV), Perth, 2018. ([PDF](https://cedric-scheerlinck.github.io/files/2018_scheerlinck_continuous-time_intensity_estimation.pdf))